Throne of Blood: Critical response

-On review aggregator Rotten Tomatoes the film has an approval rating of 95% based on 44 reviews, with an average score of 8.80/10.
-The site's consensus states, "A career high point for Akira Kurosawa – and one of the best film adaptations of a Shakespeare play".
+On review aggregator Rotten Tomatoes the film has an approval rating of 96% based on 47 reviews, with an average score of 8.80/10.
+The site's consensus states: "A career high point for Akira Kurosawa – and one of the best film adaptations of a Shakespeare play."

-In 1961, the Time review praised Kurosawa and the film as "a visual descent into the hell of greed and superstition".
+When it was released in the United States in 1961, the Time review praised Kurosawa and the film as "a visual descent into the hell of greed and superstition".

 Bosley Crowther from The New York Times called the idea of Shakespeare in Japanese "amusing", and complimented the cinematography.
 Most critics stated it was the visuals that filled the gap left by the removal of Shakespeare's poetry.

 U.K. directors Geoffrey Reeve and Peter Brook considered the film to be a masterpiece, but denied it was a Shakespeare film because of the language.
 Film historian Donald Richie praised the film as "a marvel because it is made of so little: fog, wind, trees, mist".
 Film critic Stephen Prince compared its minimalist landscapes to the painting technique sumi-e.

+David Parkinson of Empire magazine rated it 5 out of 5, calling it "highly cinematic" and "a film studded with magnificent set-pieces".

 The film has received praise from literary critics despite the many liberties it takes with the original play.
 The American literary critic Harold Bloom judged it "the most successful film version of Macbeth".
 Sylvan Barnet writes it captured Macbeth as a strong warrior, and that "Without worrying about fidelity to the original," Throne of Blood is "much more satisfactory" than most Shakespeare films.
 Film historian David A. Conrad wrote that just as Shakespeare's play commented on "questions of legitimacy, masculinity, and civil war" that resonated in early 17th-century England, Kurosawa's movie engages with contemporary Japanese debates about the "spiderless cobweb" of postwar bureaucracy and industry.
 In his Movie Guide, Leonard Maltin gave the film four stars, calling it a "graphic, powerful adaptation".